act-rules/act-rules.github.io/_rules/form-field-visual-label-is-descriptive-1cd4da.md

 #### Passed Example 2

-The implicit label, that is coded with the `label` element, describes the purpose of the associated element.
+The implicit label, that is given by the visible `label` element, describes the purpose of the associated element.

 ```html
 <label>First name:<input id="fname" type="text" name="fname"/></label>